 Fax: (718) 817-3972

 Nicholas Tampio is Assistant Professor of Political Science at Fordham University.
 Tampio researches the legacy of the Enlightenment in contemporary politics and philosophy.
 His first book, Kantian Courage, considers how Anglo-American, Continental, and Islamic political theorists renovate Kant's critical philosophy.
-Tampio's second book project, Deleuze's Political Vision, explains why Gilles Deleuze's masterpiece, A Thousand Plateaus, ought to enter the political theory canon.
-He is currently preparing a research project on democracy and education.
+Tampio's second book, Deleuze's Political Vision, explains why Gilles Deleuze's masterpiece, A Thousand Plateaus, ought to enter the political theory canon.
+He is currently preparing an article on whether democracies should have national education standards.
 Tampio has published peer-reviewed articles in leading journals such as Political Theory, Politics & Religion, and Theory & Event as well as op-eds in prominent outlets such as the Huffington Post, Al Jazeera America, and CNN.
 He is currently preparing an article on democracy and national education standards.
 Click here for his CV.